-Youth Gangs: Charivari and other Rites of Humiliation: lecture/seminar
+Week 4 Youth Gangs: Charivari and other Rites of Humiliation: guest lecture

-Sex and Politics at the Political World Stage: lecture/seminar
+Week 8 Sex and Politics at the Political World Stage: guest lecture

-Student Symposium (NB: this session will exceed the normal session length, to enable all students to present their research conducted for this course)
+Week 9 Student Symposium (Please note: this session will exceed the normal session length, to enable all students to present their research conducted for this course)

 This course is worth 5 EC, which means the total course load equals 140 hours.